• Skip to main content

 Sentient horror comic cover

 From the author of Gideon Falls comes a cosmic horror with a familiar but entrancing premise: all the adults are dead.
 After the U.S.S.
 Montgomery is attacked, all the adults onboard are killed.
 Only their children are alive after the attack, but they aren’t alone.
 The ship’s A.I., Valerie, is intact and she takes the children’s safety in her… “hands?”
 But as the ship enters the Black Zone, a space where Valerie is unable to radio their old home or their new one, keeping this improvised family together proves to be a tall task.
-Available on Amazon here.
+Available on Horror Hub here.

 Void by Herik Hanna and Sean Phillips